 The 2020 fantasy football draft is coming up.
 Lineups has the latest fantasy football rankings including defense fantasy football rankings.
 We have everything you need for your season long draft with accurate fantasy football projections and historical fantasy football stats.
 For you DFS junkies, check out our updated NFL DFS projections.

 Now that the season has started, we need to continue to examine potential breakouts for the second half of the season.
 We have already seen Mark Andrews and Terry McLaurin establish themselves.
 But who can be those types of players in the second half?
 That is the goal to find here.
 We will take a look at the top names to breakout down the line.
-Follow the fantasy football section for our weekly rankings and waiver wire grabs throughout the season.
+Follow the fantasy football section for our weekly fantasy football rankings and fantasy football waiver wire grabs throughout the season.

 QB – Jacoby Brissett – Indianapolis Colts

 The Colts should be in the playoff picture, but had a few disappointing losses and injury troubles along the way.
 This game doesn’t mean anything, but the Colts should take care of business against the Jaguars.
 This is a team that has given up, and overall the defense is getting crushed.
 They have allowed the 5th most fantasy points to opposing quarterbacks in the last five weeks.
 While the Colts passing attack isn’t a huge upside one, Brissett can put together a solid game for a quarterback less than 50% owned in the industry.